Mikhail-Mks/Virtual-reality-games-analysis/README.md

 - Insights and trends observed in VR gaming industry

 ## Results
-- Summary of key findings
+- Summary of key findings of analysis
 - Visualizations and charts to represent data and insights

 ## Discussion